 Step 1: Filing Your FAFSA®

-Time: Depends on how quickly you gather the paperwork and file
+Time: Depends on how quickly you gather the student loan paperwork and file

 Step 2: Waiting For Your FAFSA® To Be Processed

-Time: 3 to 5 days, depending on who you file with and if you file online
+Time: 3 to 5 days, depending on who you file your student loan with and if you file online

 Your application will take about 3-5 days to process.
 When processing is done, you will receive a Student Aid Report (SAR).
 This report summarizes your FAFSA® application as well as your expected family contribution (EFC).